ceglabsagarshinde/Kadaknath_Project/Readme.md

 **Bam_read_count_screenshot_of_sweep-region:** This folder contains a ppt with a bam read count of missense variant position of the various gene present in the R1 selective sweep region.

+**Supplementary_Fig3_4_5: This folder contains script, position, bed files and read ids which has been used for the Fig 3,4 and 5.

 **Prerequisites:**

 Bwa 0.7.17-r1188